-The signature of Old Mackinac Point Lighthouse was changed from flashing red to flashing white on September 1, 1913, the same time an incandescent oil vapor lamp was substituted for one that burned kerosene.
+The signature of Old Mackinac Point Lighthouse was changed from flashing red to flashing white on September 1, 1913, the same time an incandescent-oil-vapor lamp was substituted for one that burned kerosene.
 These changes increased the light’s candlepower from 1,100 to 26,000.
 In 1929, the illuminant was changed from oil vapor to electricity.
-A Cunningham air whistle was installed in the fog signal building in 1933, and in 1937 a raidobeacon was placed in commission at the station.
+A Cunningham air whistle was installed in the fog signal building in 1933, and in 1937 a radiobeacon was placed in commission at the station.

-Henrik G. Olsen served as keeper from 1941 to 1952, and he was followed by John P. Campbell, who was in charge of the station until 1957, when the lighthouse was made unnecessary and discontinued following the completion of the Mackinac Bridge.
+Henrik G. Olsen served as head keeper from 1941 to 1951, and he was followed by John P. Campbell, who was in charge of the station until 1957, when the lighthouse was made unnecessary and discontinued following the completion of Mackinac Bridge.
 Keeper Campbell was transferred to Point Betsie Lighthouse, where he served until his death in 1963.

-Old Point Mackinac Lighthouse was purchased by the Mackinac Island State Park Commission in 1960 and incorporated into Michilmackinac State Park.
-After $70,000 in restoration work, the lighthouse was opened in 1972 as the focal point of Michilmakcinac Maritime Park.
+Mackinac Island State Park Commission purchased Old Point Mackinac Lighthouse in 1960 and incorporated it into Michilmackinac State Park.
+After $70,000 in restoration work, the lighthouse was opened in 1972 as the focal point of Michilmackinac Maritime Park.
 Budget constraints and falling attendance led to the closure of the lighthouse in 1990.